 The AACS middle school is dynamic and interactive.
 To prepare students for high school’s demands, a team of teachers challenges students to take risks, think critically and use discernment, understand and apply their personal, spiritual, and academic talents, deepen their relationship with Christ, and make service a priority.
-In sixth and seventh grades, the teachers work to complement all parts of the curriculum.
-In eighth grade, the students take six core subjects.
-Grades 6-8 really develop Christian leadership in our students including mentoring younger students in their Chapel Family and challenging students to know what they believe and why.
+In addition, middle school focuses on developing Christian leadership in our students, including mentoring younger students in their Chapel Family and challenging students to know what they believe and why.

-To help students develop responsibility and independence, we have Advisory Clubs.
+To help students develop responsibility and independence, we have advisory groups.
 These small, multi-grade groups of middle schoolers meet with their advisor every day for 25 minutes to foster academic, social, and spiritual growth among students and teachers.
 These sessions focus on devotion time, teacher/student academic planning, life skill lessons, and community building.

-The middle school science curriculum encourages students to see scientific inquiry as one way to reveal the amazing complexity and orderliness of God’s world, and what it means to be good stewards of God’s creation.
-Through laboratory and outdoor exploration, the students learn the scientific method, and how to responsibly use and apply knowledge.
+Science is an immensely powerful tool that can be used to learn more about God’s creation and God Himself.
+The middle school science curriculum encourages students to see scientific inquiry as one way to reveal the amazing complexity and orderliness of God’s world and what it means to be good stewards of God’s creation.
+Through laboratory and outdoor exploration, the students learn the scientific method and how to responsibly use and apply knowledge.

 - In sixth grade, students focus on Life Science.
 Units include plants, animals, the human body, and ecology.

-- In seventh grade, students focus on Earth Science, and learn to recognize God’s hand in landforms, waterways, the sky, and space.
+- In seventh grade, students focus on Earth Science, including landforms, waterways, astronomy, and the atmosphere.